anmolrajsoni15/Ticktech-Assignment/README.md

   &nbsp;
   &nbsp;
   &nbsp;

 #### Thats all from my side.
 It was an amazing Assignment to work upon.
-I got to learn new concepts and enjoyed working on it.
+I got to learn new concepts and enjoyed working on it